 7 Participants

-• Use a screen reader on mobile devices and have experience watching short-form videos.
+• 20-57 years old, blind (5 participants), or some light perception. • Use a screen reader on mobile devices and have experience watching short-form videos. • Recruited by social media and mailing list.

 Background of Participants (L – left eye, R – right eye)